-NETFILE will be open for those ready to file their personal income tax returns (T1) for the 2018 income tax year, on February 18, 2019.
+NETFILE is “open” for those ready to file their personal income tax returns (T1) for the 2018 income tax year, on February 18, 2019.

 What you may not have known about NETFILE, is that you can only use it provided that you are using a NETFILE-certified software, of which all TurboTax are.
 TurboTax is also Canada’s most popular tax preparation software, as well as being the easiest to navigate through, with the best support, and with the most-experienced tax experts available.

-Thanks to these upgrades in NETFILE and the expertise of TurboTax, Canadians are filing for, and getting their tax refunds faster than years before, and the information being filed to the CRA is more accurate than ever.
+Thanks to these upgrades in NETFILE and the expertise of TurboTax, Canadians are filing for, and getting their tax refunds faster than years before, and the information being filed to the CRA is more accurate and more secure than ever.

 One additional, and important feature of NETFILE is the confirmation process.
-Once your personal tax return has been filed using TurboTax, your return is uploaded to the CRA through NETFILE, and you know this because you receive a confirmation number which is your proof that your tax return was filed and received by the CRA.
+Once your personal income tax return has been filed using TurboTax, your return is uploaded to the CRA through NETFILE, and you know this because you receive a confirmation number which is your proof that your tax return was filed and received by the CRA.

 Is Your Tax Information Safe?

 The security surrounding your confidential tax information is extremely important to the CRA, and to TurboTax, so the CRA has ensured that NETFILE uses top-line encryption software, and security procedures in order to protect your information at all times.